 In the evening we met our group of cyclists.
-After all, I had signed up for another cycling tour and figured I would be the slowest and least fit in the group, once again.
+After all, I had signed up for another cycling tour (refer Vietnam) and figured I would be the slowest and least fit in the group, once again.
 The group age ranged from 23 to 63 and from all parts of the world.
 Australia, New Zealand, Canada, England, Norway, Switzerland and France.
-There was 13 of us and our CEO (Chief Experience Officer), Elena.
-She was a little pocket rocket.
+There was 13 of us and our CEO (Chief Experience Officer), Elena was a little pocket rocket.
 We were welcomed with a glass of rum.
 The Cuban way.

 Our first dinner is at a family run restaurant where get to know one another.
 Tonight we are also educated about the Communist ways of Cuba.
 Only recently have families been able to own and run their own restaurants.
 Most of the pubs and restaurants are still owned by the Government.